-Continue to allow multi-vendor farmer's markets in commercial Policy 1.1.7 8: areas and remove any unnecessary zoning barriers to sale of local permitted and can be sited under City zoning regulations without undue delay.
+Continue to allow multi-vendor farmer's markets in commercial areas and remove any unnecessary zoning barriers to sale of local farm produce by street vendor's downtown and in selected mixed use locations.

+Ensure that solar facilities, rain collection systems and small wind turbines for homes and other buildings in appropriate locations are permitted and can be sited under City zoning regulations without undue delay.
 Review side/rear yard setback and height requirements in all zoning districts and determine ways these renewable facilities can be installed with the least impact on neighbors.